Our People

 Post Grad Counselling, Member NZAC,

-Advanced ISTDP Training
+Affect State Therapy Advanced Training

-Post Grad Dip in Not for Profit Management
+Post Grad Dip in Not-for-Profit Management

 Hayley Wilton